yuede/yuede.github.io/index.md

 ## News

+*Feb.
+2021*: Our paper on detecting unknown advanced persistent threat (APT) is accepted to Computer Networks.

 *Oct.
 2020*: Our paper on binary code vulnerability analysis with graph neural network, BugGraph, is accepted to AsiaCCS'21.

 *Oct.
 2020*: Our paper on large scale small graphs computation with GPUs, SwarmGraph, is accepted to HPCC'20.